elastra-fr/elastra-fr/README.md

 - 🌱 I’m currently learning Networks and Database engineering for backend development.
 - 👯 I’m looking to collaborate on websites or webapplications projects.
 - 📫 How to reach me: eldn.dev@gmail.com
+- You can check out my website at https://www.eldn-dev.com/
-- You can check out my website at https://www.timber-dev.net/
+- You can check out my blog at https://www.timber-dev.net/

 ## Skills